keatonmcarlton/tf-idf/README.md

 - for accessing the first four zip files: `for x in range(1, 5):`
 - for accessing the last four zip files: `for x in range(4, 9):`
 - for accessing `movie scripts 5.zip` only: `for x in range(5, 6)`

+## ordered map.py

+---

+This is the comparison data structure made using built in ordered dictionaries from python.
+As a group of two, we elected to make one data structure from scratch and compare it to a built in.
+Theoretically (and practically) the ordered map should be slower than the unordered map (`main.py`).
+Try the same searches in `ordered map.py` that you tried in `main.py` (unordered map/hash table).
+You will notice that the results haven't changed, just the implementation.